-Approved Programs - Solely Asynchronous Distance Delivery Refund Due Before program start date, institution receives a notice of withdrav val or provides a notice of dismissal: No later than seven days after student signed the enrolmer contract, and Before the program start date. nt 100% of tuition and all related fees, other than application fee.
+Approved Programs - Solely Asynchronous Distance Delivery Refund Due Before program start date, institution receives a notice of withdrawal or pr ovides a notice of dismissal: No later than seven days after student signed the enrolment contract, and Before the program start date.
+100% of tuition and all related fees, other than application fee.
 Related fees include: administrative fees, application fees, assessment fees, and fees charged for textbooks or other course materials, and aircraft utilization fees.
 More than seven days after student signed the enrolment contract, and Before the program start date.
 Institution may retain up to 10% of tuition, to a maximum of \$1,000 paid or payable under a contract.

-(applies to only approved solely-asynchronous distance-education-only programs): No later than seven days after the program start date Institution may retain up to 10% of tuition, to a maximum of \$1,000 paid or payable under a contract.
-Student has completed no more than 10%-30% of the program Institution may retain up to 10% 30% of tuition paid or payable under a contract.
+After program start date, institution provides a notice of dismissal or receive (applies to only approved solely-asynchronous distance-education-only provides a solely-asynchronous distance-education-only provides as a solely-asynchronous distance- No later than seven days after the program start date Institution may retain up to 10% of tuition, to a maximum of \$1,000 paid or payable under a contract. • Student has completed no more than 10% of the program Institution may retain up to 10% of tuition paid or payable under a contract.
 Student has completed no more than 10% but less than 30% of the program Institution may retain up to 30% of the tuition paid or payable under a contract.
-Student has completed more than 30% but less than 50% of the program Institution may retain up to 50% of tuition paid or payable under a contract. • Student has completed 50% or more of the program No refund due
+Student has completed more than 30% but less than 50% of the program Institution may retain up to 50% of tuition paid or payable under a contract.

+Approved Programs - Solely Asynchronous Distance Delivery Refund Due Student has completed 50% or more of the program No refund due